-- 1. Purpose: The Deacon Council of the Diocese of Honolulu was established to serve as an advisory body to the bishop regarding the formation, ministry, and life of the deacon in the diocese.
+- 1. Purpose: The Deacon council of the Diocese of Honolulu is established to serve as an advisory body to the bishop regarding the formation, ministry, and life of the deacon in the diocese.
 It assists the bishop and his staff in planning, coordinating, and evaluating all aspects of diaconal life and ministry, especially the post-ordination educational and spiritual formation of the deacon.
-The council also provides a forum for input from deacons, their wives and widows, their families, pastors, parishes, and the whole community of the faithful. - 2.
+The council also provides a forum for input from deacons, their wives and widows, their families, pastors, parishes, and the whole community of the faithful.
+Input to the Council comes through the elected representatives from each vicariate. - 2.
 Membership: The membership of the council consists of elected representatives chosen from among the deacon community from each of the vicariates of the diocese.
-The vicar for clergy (or deacon director) and the deacon formation director(s) shall be ex officio members of the council. - 3.
+The Vicar for Clergy, Director of Permanent Deacons, and the Director of Deacon Formation(s) shall be ex officio members of the council. - 3.
 Term of office: A council member shall hold office for two years, and may be reelected for one additional term.
-After that, a member may be reelected after a two year separation from the council.
-The term of office shall commence the first of July following the election in the vicariates. - 4.
-Council elections: Elections to the council shall be called every other year by each vicariate, by the deacons, their wives, and widows of deacons in the vicariates where the election is to be held.
-The election will select two representatives for two year terms each.
+After that, a member may be reelected after a two-year separation from the council.
+The term of office shall commence the first of July following the election in the vicariate. - 4.
+Council elections: Elections to the Council shall be called every other year by each vicariate, by the deacons, their wives, and widows of deacons in the vicariates where the election is to be held.
+The election will select two representatives for two-year terms each.
 Two representatives, one deacon and one wife or widow of a deacon, is to be elected from among the members of the deacon community from each vicariate.
-The elections will be held in the month of May or not later than the first week of June. - 5.
-Representatives from Windward O'ahu, East Honolulu, Kaua'i, and West Hawai'i will be elected in even number years and representatives from Leeward O'ahu, Central O'ahu, West Honolulu, Maui, and East Hawai'i will be elected in odd number years. - 6.
+The elections will be held not later than June 30. - 5.
+Representatives from Windward O'ahu, East Honolulu, Kaua'i, and West Hawai'i will be elected in even numbered years and representatives from Leeward O'ahu, Central O'ahu-Molokai, West Honolulu, Maui-Lanai, and East Hawai'i will be elected in odd numbered years. - 6.
 Consent of nominees must be obtained before their names can be submitted for election. - 7.
-Voting shall be by ballot to elect two representatives from each vicariate for each two year period.
+Voting shall be by ballot to elect two representatives from each vicariate for each twoyear period.
 The two nominees with the highest votes shall be declared elected.
 Ties shall be decided by lot. - 8.
-Results of the elections shall be announced at the meeting of the council following the elections.
+Results of the elections shall be announced via email to all in the deacon community, the Vicar for Clergy, the Vicar General and the Bishop immediately after the results of the election are confirmed.